regueiro/collection-manager/README.md

 **Download with maven from repository:** https://github.com/regueiro/regueiro-mvn-repo

-*Needs dependencies to be downloaded separately and placed in dependency directory*
+*Needs dependencies to be downloaded separately and placed in dependency directory*.

 A full package with dependencies will be available in the future.